ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-defaults.md

 After adding BeagleDefaults as a dependency in your project, you can use all the default implementation in your `Beagle.dependencies`.

-All implementation can be changed up to your preferences.
-It's still not recommended to use mentioned implementation without checking your product's security guidelines, its cache management and log system.
+The implementation can be changed up to your preferences.
+Before using the implementation mentioned, check your product's security guidelines, cache management, and log system.

 <hr>